wormholelabs-xyz/cctp-w7-executor-route/README.md

 > ⚠️ **Note:**
 >
-> - All relevant contract addresses and constants are set in `src/consts`.
+> - All relevant contract addresses and constants are defined in `src/consts`.
 > - Referrer fee is set to **1 BPS** in `src/consts`.